DoTheEvo/Traefik-simplest-step-by-step/README.md

     and then `printenv` can be useful.

 - **create traefik-docker-compose.yml** file.
 It's a simple typical compose file.
-Port 80 is mapped since we want traefik to be in charge of it and use it as entrypoint.
+Port 80 is mapped since we want traefik to be in charge of whot comes on it - use it as entrypoint.
 Port 8080 is for dashboard where traefik shows info and stats.
 Mount of docker.sock is needed so it can actually do its job communicating with docker.
 Mount of traefik.yml is what gives the static traefik configuration.
-The default network is defined so that it can be used in other compose files.
+The default network is set to the one created in the first step, as it will be set in all other compose files.

     `traefik-docker-compose.yml`
     ```